Hendrick Motorsports in the NASCAR Cup Series: Car No. 5 history

 On October 28, 2020, it was announced that Kyle Larson would join Hendrick Motorsports for the 2021 season driving the No. 5 car, which replaced the No. 88.
 The controversy surrounding Larson scared away many sponsors, leading Hendrick to sponsor the driver through his auto dealership company Hendrick Automotive Group, via HendrickCars.com and Nationsguard.
 Larson would also gain sponsorship from Valvoline, Freightliner, Cincinnati Inc., Metrotech Automotive and Tarlton & Sons.
 Larson won the Pennzoil 400 at Las Vegas in his fourth start with the team.
 After three straight second-place finishes at Darlington, Dover, and Circuit of the Americas in May, Larson followed with back-to-back-to-back wins in the Coca-Cola 600, Toyota/Save Mart 350 and the Ally 400.
 Larson won his fifth race at the 2021 Go Bowling at The Glen, resulting in him tying for the points lead with Denny Hamlin.
 Following the 2021 Coke Zero Sugar 400 at Daytona, Larson clinched the Regular Season Championship.
 Larson won the Bristol Night Race to advance to the Round of 12.
-He went on to win three straight races at the Charlotte ROVAL Race (advancing to the Round of 8), Texas Motor Speedway (clinching a spot in the Championship 4) and Kansas Speedway.
-At Phoenix Raceway in the Season Finale 500, Larson won the race (his 10th of the season) to secure his first Cup Series Championship.
+He went on to win three straight races at the Charlotte ROVAL Race (advancing to the Round of 8), Texas (clinching a spot in the Championship 4) and Kansas.
+At Phoenix in the Season Finale 500, Larson won the race (his 10th of the season) to secure his first Cup Series Championship.
 Larson's championship ended a 25-year championship drought for the No. 5 car, when Terry Labonte won the then-called Winston Cup Championship in 1996.

 Larson began his 2022 season with a 32nd place finish at the 2022 Daytona 500.
 He then won at Fontana.
 On June 14, 2022, crew chief Cliff Daniels was suspended for four races due to a tire and wheel loss during the 2022 Toyota/Save Mart 350 at Sonoma.
 Larson scored his second win of the season at Watkins Glen.
 Larson was eliminated in the Round of 12 after finishing 35th at the Charlotte Roval.
 At Las Vegas, Larson charged aggressively past Kevin Harvick and Bubba Wallace, causing Wallace to scrape the outside wall.
 Wallace retaliated by wrecking himself and Larson down the frontstretch, severely damaging Christopher Bell's car in the process.
 During the caution, Wallace engaged in a shoving match with Larson.
 A week later, Larson won at Homestead after leading 199 out of the race's 267 laps.